RANBio/dockers/README.md

-# Rreproducibility and Assesment of NGS Software
+# Reproducibility and Comparative Evaluation of NGS Software
-Docker files for the Reproducibility and Assesment of NGS Software
+Docker files for the RCENTS projects